GD-APTeam/Patch-Loader/README.md

-    "patches": [ // A list of patches which should be applied once enabled "label": string, // The label to identify the patch "address": uint32_t, // The memory address to write to "cocos": bool | null, // If the patch should be applied to libcocos2d.dll
+    "patches": [ // A list of patches which should be applied once enabled "label": string, // The label to identify the patch "address": uint32_t, // The memory address to write to "offsets": uint32_t[] | null, // The offsets to navigate through pointers to get to the memory address "cocos": bool | null, // If the patch should be applied to libcocos2d.dll
       // The following fields are mutually exclusive, one of them must be present "bytes": byte[] | null, // The bytes to write to the memory address